Snehaified/snehachaudhary/README.md

 ### Projects
-In-Silico Detection and Segmentation of Brain Tumors Using Deep Learning and Image Processing
+In-Silico Detection and Segmentation of Brain Tumors Using Deep Learning and Image Processing 🧠 **Impact**: Early and cost-effective detection of brain tumors, potentially saving lives.
-- Developed an efficient in-silico approach for detecting and localizing brain tumors from MRI scans using Deep Learning and Image Processing techniques.
-Enhanced MRI images using CLAHE and filtering methods before passing them to a deep learning classifier to identify tumor presence.
-Implemented a segmentation model to highlight tumor regions at a pixel level, improving diagnostic accuracy.
-This solution aims to reduce cancer diagnosis costs and enable early tumor detection, potentially saving lives.
+🛠  **Tech Stack**: Python, TensorFlow, OpenCV, CNNs, Image Processing

+- Developed an AI-based system to detect and localize brain tumors from MRI scans using Deep Learning.
+- Applied CLAHE and filtering techniques to enhance MRI images before classification.
+- Built a segmentation model to highlight tumors at the pixel level, improving diagnostic accuracy.
+- Enables early tumor detection, reducing cancer diagnosis costs.